-When the assigned developer finishes fixing the bug, he/she marks it as fixed and assigns it to a tester to validate the fix.
-This stage of the bug cycle is called pending retest.
+The process that is used to verify a bug fixed by the developer is called pending retest in which he/she marks it as fixed and assigns it to a tester to validate the fix.

 3. What is used to find bugs in Software?

-Debugging is a process that is used to find and resolve bugs.
-It is a multistep process that includes finding the defects in the software and resolving them in order to make the software error-free and efficient.
+Debugging is used to find bugs in software.
+It is a multi-step process that includes finding the defects in the software and resolving them in order to make the software error-free and efficient.